nativesass/.github/profile/README.md

 ## ⚛️ About

 Welcome to NativeSass!
-Here you will find a lot of productivity features for styling on your React Native projects.
+Here you will find a lot of productivity features for styling your React Native projects.
 Enjoy nesting, shared styles, shorthand properties, and much more!